-Only 5 states are making progress toward White House Opening Up America Again guidelines, with former Northeast hotspots faring best.
+Only 2 states are making progress toward White House Opening Up America Again guidelines, with former Northeast hotspots and California faring best.

 Progress toward White House Opening Up America Again Guidelines

 Though the guidelines are federal, the responsibility for public health programs and policies to support safe reopening falls to state and local governments.
-Policy tracking initiatives from the National Governors Association and National League of Cities reveal a wide range of policies on masks, gatherings, business reopenings, and reopenings of public services such as libraries, schools, and childcare centers.4,5 Ultimately, though, much of the power to contain the spread lies with individual choices.
+Policy tracking initiatives from the National Governors Association and National League of Cities reveal a wide range of policies on masks, gatherings, business reopenings, and reopenings of public services such as libraries, schools, and childcare centers.5,6 Ultimately, though, much of the power to contain the spread is bound to individual choices.
 In the absence of a vaccine or effective treatment, public health measures such as social distancing, wearing masks, and widespread testing are essential for managing the pandemic.

-At least 10 states are projecting tax revenue reductions of 10% or greater for the fiscal year 2020, increasing to at least 32 states for FY 2021.
+Seven states are projecting tax revenue reductions of 10% or greater for the fiscal year 2020, increasing to at least 30 states for FY 2021.

 Source: Center on Budget and Policy Priorities

-The economic crisis spurred by Covid hits states directly, in terms of reduced income and sales tax revenues.
-The disparate impacts of the pandemic on industries such as tourism and oil & gas hit states’ finances as well.
-Hardest hit in fiscal year 2020 were New York and Michigan, with an 15% and 13% reduction respectively, due in large part to unemployment and reduced production.1,2
+The economic crisis spurred by Covid hits states directly, especially in terms of reduced income and sales tax revenues.
+State tax collections have declined by 5.5% in fiscal year 2020 according to new Census data.1 Hardest hit in fiscal year 2020 were Kansas and Nevada, both with a 11% reduction, due in large part to unemployment, reduced production, and lagging tourism.2,3

-For fiscal year 2021, 32 states are projecting a tax revenue reduction of 10% or greater.
-Loss of jobs in service industries and travel specifically will have a major impact on the tax revenues of states such as Massachusetts and Nevada, projecting losses of 31% and 26% respectively.3,4 Hawaii will also be affected by the loss of tourism, projecting a 24% loss in tax revenues.5 Energy-producing states such as Wyoming and New Mexico are projecting declines of 21-25% driven by losses in oil & gas.6
+For fiscal year 2021, 30 states are projecting a tax revenue reduction of 10% or more.
+Loss of jobs in service industries and travel, specifically, will have a major impact on the tax revenues of states such as Massachusetts and Nevada, projecting losses of 31% and 26% respectively.4,3 Hawaii will also be affected by the loss of tourism, projecting a 23% loss in tax revenues.5 Energy-producing states such as Wyoming and New Mexico are projecting declines of 19-21% driven in large part by losses in oil & gas.6,7

-This revenue loss will have an impact on the essential services states provide such as education, disaster preparedness and response, public spaces, and transportation.7 More troubling is the impact these reductions could have on the state’s ability to mount a robust public health response to Covid.8 For example, recent NPR survey of states found that only 3 states plus D.C. are appropriately staffed for contact tracing.9
+This revenue loss will negatively impact the ability to fund the essential services states provide such as education, disaster preparedness and response, public spaces, and transportation.8 More troubling is the impact these reductions could have on the state’s ability to mount a robust public health response to Covid.9 For example, a recent NPR survey found that only 2 states (Oregon and Vermont) plus D.C. are appropriately staffed for contact tracing.10

 The timing of this pandemic was unfortunate for the constitutionally-mandated census of all persons every ten years.
 The census asks about all persons living in each household in the U.S. on April 1, 2020–a date that fell just as Covid consumed the nation’s news cycles.
-This census was already expected to be a difficult one, with record-high levels of distrust in government, digital divide issues, and concerns that misinformation might depress response rates.1 But, a Bureau staffer recently described the pandemic as the “most significant challenge to the quality of 2020 Census data.”2
+This census was already expected to be a difficult one, with record-high levels of distrust in government and digital divide issues.7 But, between the pandemic, wildfires, and hurricanes, a Census Bureau staffer noted last month “I can’t really project whether Mother Nature is going to let us finish.8

 In 9 states, more than 50% of registered voters who didn’t vote in 2016 cited structural reasons for not voting.
-The pandemic is likely to exacerbate those structural barriers.
+The pandemic may likely amplify these barriers and disenfranchisement in 2020.

 Non-voters who cited structural reasons for not voting in the 2016 election